Want more traffic from Google?

 Instead, they rely on your video’s text-based title and description to determine what your video is about.

-And this extra text content can help you rank for your target keyword.
+And this extra text content can help you rank for your target keywords.

 For example, check out the description for one of my recent YouTube videos: